Review of AARP Life Insurance Policies

 You may also want to read our articles:

 The reason?
 Most people don’t shop around and use an agency such as TermLife2Go, that can help you find the lowest life insurance rates by age.
 However, if you searched for AARP Life Insurance reviews then you probably are more savvy than the normal consumer.
-Which means, you have a great shot at finding a more competitive policy than AARP offers with lower rates.
+Which means, you have a great shot at finding more competitive life insurance quotes than the life insurance program AARP offers.

 Is AARP an insurance company?

 In order to qualify for these insurance products offered by AARP you have to be a member of AARP.
-The irony is, insurance through AARP typically costs a great deal more than a competitor product.
-So not only do you have to pay a membership fee, but you also have to pay an additional cost to purchase the insurance.
+The irony is, life insurance plans through AARP typically costs a great deal more than a competitor product.
+So not only do you have to pay a membership fee, but you also have to pay an additional cost to purchase the insurance coverage.

 AARP Senior life insurance products

-As you may have read in other AARP life insurance reviews, the different types of life insurance products marketed by AARP through NY Life Insurance Company include Level Benefit Term Life Insurance, Permanent Life Insurance, and Guaranteed Acceptance Life Insurance.
+As you may have read in other AARP life insurance reviews, the different types of life insurance products marketed by AARP through New York Life Insurance Company include Level Benefit Term Life Insurance, Permanent Life Insurance, and Guaranteed Acceptance Life Insurance.

 The AARP term life insurance policy maxes out at $100,000, the AARP permanent insurance maxes out at $50,000 and the AARP guaranteed issue life insurance maxes out at $15,000.

-Please note: AARP term life insurance rates increase over time.
-AARP permanent life insurance rates are fixed.
+Please note: AARP term life insurance rates are not and will increase over time.
+AARP permanent life insurance rates are fixed, so your premium will remain the same.

 Level Benefit Term Life Insurance: